bczak/smartchat/README.md

 #### The sitaution: there is already a network, and you are connected to it assuming that there are N > 2 nodes or more.
 What happens when you're leaving the network by typing `disconnect` or unexpectedly close application?

-Thanks to WebSockets, every action you made are sending to sever/client even if you're disconnecting.
-So, when you are leaving the NEXT and PREVIOUS node will know it.
+Thanks to WebSockets, every action you made are sent to server/client even if you're disconnecting.
+So, when you are leaving the NEXT and PREVIOUS nodes will know it.

+Let's assume there is a network about 5 nodes.
+And you're the node A.